hoeggsoftware/mule-cookbook/README.md

 **Ruby Types:** TrueClass, FalseClass

-Optional.
 Flag determining if this is an Enterprise runtime.
+Defaults to `false`.

 #### `env`

 **Ruby Types:** String

 The MULE_ENV variable, as used by the Mule Runtime.
+Defaults to `'test'`.

 #### `group`

 **Ruby Types:** String

 The group that owns the mule runtime.
+Defaults to `'mule'`.

 #### `home`

 **Ruby Types:** String

 Path to the MULE_HOME directory.
+Defaults to `'/usr/local/mule-esb'`.

 #### `init_heap_size`

 **Ruby Types:** String

-Optional.
 The `wrapper.java.initmemory` parameters in the Tanuki Java Service Wrapper.
-Defaults to `1024` (m) when not set.
-If set to 0, the Wrapper will expect you to set the `-Xms` argument in `wrapper_additional`.
+Defaults to `'1024'` (m).
+If set to `'0'`, the Wrapper will expect you to set the `-Xms` argument in `wrapper_additional`.
+Otherwise, the JVM will use its own built in defaults.

 #### `license`

 **Ruby Types:** String

-Optional.
 The name of the mule license file.
-A missing attribute will skip license install.
+Will not install a license if `enterprise_edition` is set to `false`.
+Defaults to empty string, which skips the license install.

 #### `max_heap_size`

 **Ruby Types:** String

-Optional.
 The `wrapper.java.maxmemory` parameters in the Tanuki Java Service Wrapper.
-Defaults to `1024` (m) when not set.
-If set to 0, the Wrapper will expect you to set the `-Xmx` argument in `wrapper_additional`.
+Defaults to `'1024'` (m).
+If set to `'0'`, the Wrapper will expect you to set the `-Xmx` argument in `wrapper_additional`.
+Otherwise, the JVM will use its own built in defaults.

 #### `name`